WHAT IT IS

 With a monthly membership you will have access to all sessions each month (from the moment that you register).
 Come to all of them, or just some!

-- I will try to open up the Zoom meeting a few minutes early each day, to give you some set-up time in case of technical issues.
+- I open up the Zoom meeting a few minutes early each day, to give you some set-up time.

 - Please keep your microphone muted.